 Regional Vice Presidents send names of potential nominees for the Board of Directors and awards to the chair of the Nominating Committee.
-Regional Vice Presidents send the names of potential committee members to the First or Second Vice President.
-All submissions are due by the designated date (usually a month before the Executive Committee Meeting in March or April) each year.
+Regional Vice Presidents send the names of potential committee members to the First Vice President.
+All submissions are due by April 1 each year.